ludovitkovac/DesktopCleaner/README.md

 # DesktopCleaner
-This application moves files from desktop to new categorized desktop's folders
+This application moves files from desktop to new categorized desktop's folders (JavaFX application)